 If today’s going to be a serious all-day picnic situation involving plenty of spikeball and a Yeti full of sangria, you’ll need something to sustain you for many hours.
 Let that something be a sandwich from Lou’s Cafe.
 They have tons of options, like a turkey club on Dutch crunch or buffalo chicken with bacon, or you can build your own - if you’re having a hard time narrowing down the menu, we like the turkey cranberry.

 Hook Fish Co

 We head to Hook Fish Co whenever we have a craving for something that came out of the ocean - whether it’s poke or fish and chips or tacos or burritos.
 This place has a pretty good crab cake, too.
 The best part about Hook Fish Co is you can customize most orders - fish options include halibut, lingcod, yellowtail, a daily catch, and more.
 But whatever you get here will be great.

 Java Beach Cafe

-The bakery and pizzeria in the Inner Sunset is always a great place for coffee, scones, muffins, savory focaccia, and other fresh-baked pastries.
-And if you’re headed for a picnic near the Japanese Tea Garden, consider ordering their excellent pizza made with a sourdough crust.
-They have a different pizza every day, but you can see the most current options on their online menu.
+The Inner Sunset bakery and pizzeria is always a great place for coffee, scones, muffins, and other fresh-baked pastries and bread.
+And if you’re headed to a picnic in Golden Gate Park, consider stopping by Arizmendi first to pick up one of their excellent vegetarian pizzas with sourdough crusts.
+They have a different type every day, so check their pizza calendar to see what’s on the menu.